Technigo/project-cluedo/README.md

 ## If I had more time

-The site is kind of responsive but I would hav made it better if I had more time, and obviously made it a bit more aesthetically pleasing.
+The site is kind of responsive but I would have made it better if I had more time, and obviously made it a bit more aesthetically pleasing.

 ## View it live